 46. Office Workers Only Work 32% of the Time

 Interestingly, most employees could spend over two-thirds of their time away from the office.
-Workers told Staples they only spend 32% of their time working at the office.
+Workers told Staples they only spend 32% of their time at the office.
 Thus, the average worker could reduce her workload by two-thirds and still get just as done.
 Consequently, the office may not be needed for productivity.

 47. Only 27% of Millennials Spend 100% of Time in the Office